a3X3k/OHLC/README.md

 ## Input

-- The ‘Stock List’ dataset which is provided in JSON format comprise of certain attributes, following is the associated meanings of some of the attributes.
+- The **Stock List** dataset which is provided in **JSON** format comprise of certain attributes, following is the associated meanings of some of the attributes.

 ```
 struct OHLC